 Over the years, I have pulled We Are The Young Magicians from my bookshelf countless times to give away to someone I thought needed oxygen and light for their flagging spirit.
 The last time I went to the shelf and it wasn’t there, I ordered another copy with the strict intention not to give it away– but to direct anyone interested to find it for themselves.

-In this moment, I am practically sitting on my hands not to type out “You So Woman,” a poem from this first volume that I had on repeat in my head for nearly a year; it is everything good, powerful, loving and truly seeing and celebrating female spirit.
+In this moment, I am practically sitting on my hands not to type out “You So Woman,” a poem from this first volume that I had on repeat in my head for nearly a year; it is everything good, powerful, loving and truly seeing and celebrating the radiance of Black female spirit.
 However, you will just have to go and read it for yourself so that I don’t in any way mess with your direct experience of it.
 For me, reading the work of Ruth Forman is to watch everything inside of you realign with the healing power of truth.

 What I can share with you, is Ruth reading her poem, “I Wear Prayers Like Shoes.”